 Portland Adventist Academy has a rich and successful history of music.
 Students of all levels are encouraged and welcome to experience its gift.

 Students can participate in Concert Band, Alegria, Choir, the Portland Adventist String Orchestra, and OPUS for beginners.
-They can challenge themselves through Music Theory & Guitar, and Performance & Production classes.
-They can also have a lot of fun in the Steel Drum Band, Gospel Choir Club, or the PAA Worship Band Club.
+They can challenge themselves through Performance & Production classes.
+They can also have a lot of fun in the Steel Drum Band, Gospel Choir Club, or join a PAA Worship Band.

 Naomi Woods heads our Music Department teaching Choir, Alegria, Band, Steel Drums, and leading our Praise & Worship club.
 Her love of music, students, and Jesus goes hand in hand with our Christ-centered, character-driven motto.
 “My number one job as a teacher is to spark a love of learning,” she says.
 “I want students to love learning about God, about music, and about how to reach people for God through music.
 I believe that all students are important and can learn music.
 I believe that students don’t have to choose between athletics or music but can be gifted in both areas.
 I believe that music should be fun and productive and that it can’t just be one or the other.
 I believe in the value of humor to educate and manage.
 I believe music is a core class of infinite value!”